An ACT Government Website

 Community perspectives on waterways

-Members of the ACT and Region Catchment Management Coordination Group, including the ACT Government, have supported several community surveys to help inform water resource management in the ACT and region.
+Members of the ACT and Region Catchment Management Coordination Group supported several community surveys.
+These help inform water resource management in the ACT and region.

 More information